90/90/90/50 Plan: Ending the HIV Epidemic in the District of Columbia by 2020

 As a next step in the effort, the Partnership determined that D.C. needed a concrete and detailed plan to end HIV, a collaborative effort that would develop goals around eliminating HIV in the District of Columbia.
 Over the course of many months, the Partnership worked with DC Appleseed; the D.C.
-Department of Health (DOH); HIV, AIDS, Hepatitis, STD and TB Administration (HAHSTA); and the Mayor’s office to create a comprehensive plan to end HIV in the District.
+Department of Health (DC Health); HIV, AIDS, Hepatitis, STD and TB Administration (HAHSTA); and the Mayor’s office to create a comprehensive plan to end HIV in the District.

 Release of the Plan

-In order to reach these targets, the plan outlines specific prevention and care strategies for the D.C. government to invest in, with an intersectional approach to combating the epidemic: incorporating topics like stable housing, youth development, reducing stigma, improving treatment, and so much more.
-This plan is a guide for eliminating HIV in the District, and will serve as a model for other cities.
+On December 1, 2016, the plan was released in collaboration with Mayor Muriel Bowser.
+The 90/90/90/50 Plan: Ending the HIV Epidemic in the District of Columbia by 2020 has four overarching goals to guide the city’s efforts through 2020, along with 42 tasks that need to be implemented.
+It outlines specific prevention and care strategies for the D.C. government to invest in, with an intersectional approach to combating the epidemic: incorporating topics like stable housing, youth development, reducing stigma, improving treatment, and so much more.
+This plan is a guide for eliminating HIV in the District, and serves as a model for other cities.